EverettStevens11235/e-plus-plus/README.md

 # e-plus-plus
-An extension of C++, meant for easier to learn coding.
+A programming language, meant for easier to learn coding.
 Built on PYTHON.

 To compile epp code, do
 >>> epp filename.epp